What is Agile Supply Chain?

 Implement A Continuous Improvement Strategy:

-Constant improvement of the operations is necessary to guarantee a flexible supply chain.
+Constant improvement of the operations is necessary to guarantee a flexible and agile supply chain.
 This encompasses constant checking of activities with the view of revising them so that they can become more effective and sensitive to change as it occurs.
 All these can be underlined in the means of implementing CI methods like Kaizen, Six Sigma, and PDCA, the ability to maintain the flow of constant and sustainable improvement.

 Benefits of Supply Chain Agility: